olayinkasf/Calculator/readme.md

 Calculator
 =============
-A Java Desktop Calculator Application using Swing GUIBuilder on Netbeans.
+A Java Desktop Calculator Application using Swing, GUIBuilder on Netbeans.